auth0/docs/articles/quickstart/webapp/nodejs/01-login.md

 ### Configure Passport with the Application Settings

-In `app.js`, include the `passport` and `passport0-auth0`modules, configure Passport to use a new instance of `Auth0Strategy` with your Auth0 application settings.
-Load the `passport.initialize()` and `passport.session()` middlewares to initialize Passport with persistent login sessions.
+In `app.js`, include the `passport` and `passport0-auth0`modules, and configure Passport to use a new instance of `Auth0Strategy` with your Auth0 application settings.
+Use `passport.initialize()` and `passport.session()` to initialize Passport with persistent login sessions.

 Please use the client secret from the application settings in your Auth0 dashboard.